 An individual with a graduate finance certificate may qualify for a financial manager position if he or she has professional IT experience.
-The U.S. Bureau of Labor Statistics (BLS) stated that financial manager jobs were expected to increase seven percent from 2014 to 2024.
+The U.S. Bureau of Labor Statistics (BLS) stated that financial manager jobs were expected to increase 16 percent from 2018 to 2028.
 Established and new businesses need financial managers, and that should keep the demand for these professionals steady.
 Also, as banks open more branches, more bank branch managers are needed.
-The BLS reported that the annual median income for financial managers in May 2015 was $117,990.
+The BLS reported that the annual median income for financial managers in May 2018 was $127,990.

 Continuing Education Information

 Individuals completing undergraduate finance certificates outside of bachelor's degree programs may go on to complete associate or bachelor's degree programs related to finance.
 These programs may result in business or finance degrees.
 Individuals who complete a bachelor's degree alongside a certificate in finance may go on to study at the graduate level.